-Students learn how and why relatively simple egalitarian societies made the transition to state-level civilizations via an overview of several "primary" civilizations of the Old and New Worlds, chosen from among Mesopotamia, Egypt, China, the Indus Valley, Mesoamerica and the central Andes.
+Students learn how and why relatively simple egalitarian societies made the transition to state-level civilizations via an overview of several "primary" civilizations of the Old World: Mesopotamia, Egypt, China, and the Indus Valley.
 In comparing and contrasting these case studies, students explore key issues from an anthropological perspective: how archaeologists investigate these early social formations, what the material remains tell us about how they functioned and flourished, the critical role of the environment and geography, and how and why the civilizations declined.
 Offered on rotation.
 Also offered through Asian Studies.